sftpplus/sftpplus-docs/src/doc_source/installation/linux.rst

 unpacking the archive, initializing the configuration, and generating the SSH keys and the SSL key / certificate pair to be used by the product.

-The included default configuration requires the creation of a system account, named `sftpplus`, under which the SFTPPlus process is executed.
+The included default configuration requires the creation of a system account, usually named `sftpplus`, under which the SFTPPlus process is executed.
+This is a special type of OS user also known as a service account.

 Optionally, you may choose to start SFTPPlus as `root`, especially if you want it to authenticate operating system users.
-The `sftpplus` user is still required in order to drop privileges for all other operations.
+The service account is still required in order to drop privileges for all other operations.

+This dedicated OS user should not be used in any other way, doesn't require a password to be set for it, and should not be available through SFTPPlus services even if authenticating operating system users is enabled.

 To have SFTPPlus started at boot, you can use one of the included unit, init, or service files.